al1sant0s/tsto2rgb/README.md

 tsto2rgb -b /path/to/building01 /path/to/building02 -o /path/to/new-bsv/
 ```

-Beware that each directory you provide as an argument -b option option must
+Beware that each directory you provide as an argument to -b option option must:

-be associated with **only one** entity (i.e., a building or a decoration).
-They also must follow the following structure.
+1. represent **only one** entity (i.e., a building or a decoration);
+2. follow this specific file structure.
 Note!
-The names used bellow are placeholders.
+The names used bellow are placeholders:
    * nameofthebuilding/
      * StateNameA/
          * 0.png
          * 1.png
          * ...rest of the image files...
      * StateNameB/
      * StateNameC/
+3. only contain images that all share the same dimensions.
+This is quite an important point and it's necessary to avoid your buildings "wobbling"
+   when their animations are shown in game.

 That is, nameofthebuilding will be a directory named with the name of your building (prefer to use non spaced lowercase names here).
 Within nameofthebuilding directory you should have subdirectories each corresponding to one animation (also called state) your building has.